mlswg/mls-protocol/draft-ietf-mls-protocol.md

 of node C' includes the tree hash of node D.  The parent hash of node Z' includes the tree hash of X', which covers nodes A and B' (including the parent hash of B').
-Although the tree hash and the parent hash depend on each other, the dependency relationships are structured so that there's never a circular dependency.
+Although the tree hash and the parent hash depend on each other, the dependency relationships are structured so that there is never a circular dependency.

 In the particular case where a new member first receives the tree for a group